MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - **Round robin** balances the routing of incoming calls so that each call agent gets the same number of calls from the queue.

-- **Longest idle** routes each call to the agent who has idled the longest time.
+- **Longest idle** routes each call to the agent who has been idle the longest.
 An agent is considered idle if their presence state is *Available*.
 Agents who aren't available don't receive calls until they change their presence to *Available*.

 > [!TIP]
 > Setting the **Routing Method** to **Round robin** or **Longest idle** is the recommended setting.